By Colby Schreckengost

-- Work your tail off: “Hard work beats talent, when talent doesn’t work hard!”
+- Work your tail off: “Hard work beats talent when talent doesn’t work hard!”
 Once you’ve evaluated the coach, selected a facility, and signed up for a program, the athlete needs to do their part.
 Every training session is an opportunity to get better.
 They need to take advantage of the coaching and go all out every rep and every set. and, in between training sessions, stay disciplined to recovery strategies to maximize the benefit of each session.

 Final Thought: As strength and conditioning coach and author, Daniel John, always says “Keep the goal….the goal!”
 If being a faster athlete is the main goal of your training program, you must keep that at the forefront of your daily habits.
 Eat whole foods!
 Never miss a training session.
 Get your 8 hours of sleep.
 Train with a professional not a parent or sports coach with a speed ladder in his trunk.
 Test your training with quantifiable drills like the 10-yard dash, 20-yard dash, 5-10-5, and broad jump or vertical jump.
-Ask your sport coach: “Do I seem faster?
+Ask your sports coach: “Do I seem faster?
 Am I getting to the ball quicker?
 Am I beating my competitors in speed situations?”
 Constant reevaluation is a must in today’s competitive sports world.
 Recently my staff and I trained a team of female lacrosse players utilizing all of the above techniques and teaching them all aspects of speed development.
 The team’s improvement was an astounding 10% in all of the measurables.
 Ten percent improvement is huge when it comes to mature athletes, but it must translate into better performances and team wins.
 I sleep better knowing that we are maximizing the genetic potential of all of the athlete’s that walk through our doors.